GiovaneIwamoto/syntactic-analysis/README.md

 **1. Transform the grammar into LL(1):**

-a- Eliminate left recursion.
+• Eliminate left recursion.

-b- Construct FIRST (and FOLLOW) sets.
+• Construct FIRST and FOLLOW sets.

-c- Left-factor, if necessary.
+• Left-factor, if necessary.

 **2. Define a procedure for each non-terminal:**

-a- Implement an option for each production (right-hand side).
+• Implement an option for each production right-hand side.

-b- Invoke procedures for non-terminals as needed.
+• Invoke procedures for non-terminals as needed.

 #### GRAMMAR